 ○ Software updates

 In an ongoing series, each of these steps will be discussed in turn.
-Let's take a look at Steps 8 and 9, Training and Build for Production.
+Let's take a look at Steps 3 and 4, Current State Workflow Definition and Validation.

 A suggestion: write down the basic workflow, each step for a typical office visit.
 Think about where time can be saved in the process as well as what may take longer during the learning phase of implementation.

 What is workflow?
 Originating in the manufacturing arena, it has come to be an integral part of planning and managing implementations.
 Fundamentally, workflow delineates and defines the discrete steps involved in completing tasks.

 Details may vary but the basic components of an office visit are the same: patient arrival, examination, billing.
 Many individual tasks are contained within each of those very broad categories.
 Very often tasks are completed out of habit and those are things that get overlooked and subsequently cause consternation upon implementation because the EMR is not aware of/programmed to take into account human habits.
 It can be, but only if those things are recognized and requested.